It had been years since I saw the 1992 movie A League of Their Own, about the first professional women’s baseball league in the U.S.

-It was a great old house in Henderson, Kentucky, that they filmed in.
-Take a look!
+Besides that, it was a great old house in Henderson, Kentucky, that they filmed in.
+Let’s take a look back at how it looked onscreen.

 The House from “A League of Their Own”